sandes/zipfly/README.md

 ```

 ### Streaming a large file
-- Efficient way to read a large binary file python
+- Efficient way to read a large binary file in python

 ```python
     import zipfly